South Korean court rejects effort to block plan that would boost medical school admissions

 SEOUL, South Korea (AP) — A South Korean court ruled in favor of the government’s contentious plan to drastically boost medical school admissions on Thursday.

-The Seoul High Court rejected a request for an injunction to block the plan made by striking doctors and other opponents of the plan , which would raise the country’s medical school enrollment quota by 2,000 next year, from the current cap of 3,058.
+The Seoul High Court rejected a request from striking doctors and other opponents for an injunction to block the plan, which would raise the medical school enrollment quota by 2,000 next year, from the current cap of 3,058.

-The doctors were expected to appeal the ruling to the Supreme Court, the country’s top court.
+Lee Byung-chul, a lawyer for the doctors, said he will prepare to appeal the ruling to the Supreme Court, the country’s top court.
+He said he will issue an official statement on Thursday's ruling after reviewing details of the verdict.

+Prime Minister Han Duck-soo welcomed the decision, saying the government appreciates “the wise ruling by the judicial branch.”
+He said the government will take steps to finalize medical school admission plans for the 2025 academic year.

 The striking doctors represent a fraction of all doctors in South Korea, estimated to number between 115,000 and 140,000.
 But in some major hospitals, they account for about 30% to 40% of doctors, assisting fully qualified doctors and department chiefs during surgeries and other treatments while training.
 Their walkouts have caused cancellations to numerous surgeries and other treatments at their hospitals.